sarakonradi/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_2.rst

 input proxy (a single input in this case) and set the port name.

-NEST has no general facility to actually apply continuous-valued inputs directly into models.
+NEST has no general facility to actually apply continuous-valued inputs directly into |models|.
 Its neurons deal only with spike events.
-To use the input you need to create a loop on lines 9-13 where you simulate for a short period, explicitly read the value on line 11, apply it to the simulation model, then simulate for a period again.
+To use the input you need to create a loop on lines 9-13 where you simulate for a short period, explicitly read the value on line 11, apply it to the simulation |model|, then simulate for a period again.

 People sometimes try to use this pattern to control the rate of a Poisson generator from outside the simulation.
 You get the rate from